cnsuhao/engine1/docs/Markdown/Interface.md

 	//--------------------------------------------------------------------------------------------------
 	/// \brief
-	/// executes one pass through the time loop of the engine at the fixed timestep
+	/// executes one pass through the time loop of the engine at the fixed time step
 	///
 	/// Events, errors, and warning as are logged to file not errors are returned
 	/// through the API at this time.